Azure-Samples/azure-ai-vision-sdk/samples/swift/face/FaceAnalyzerSample/README.md

 ## Prerequisites

 1. An Azure Face API resource subscription.
-2. A Mac (with iOS development environment including Xcode 13+) and an iPhone (with iOS version 14 or above) to test the AzureAIVision SDK.
+1. A Mac (with iOS development environment including Xcode 13+ and [Git LFS](https://git-lfs.github.com/)) and an iPhone (with iOS version 14 or above) to test the AzureAIVision SDK.
-3. An Apple developer account to install and run development apps on the iPhone.
+1. An Apple developer account to install and run development apps on the iPhone.

 ## Set up the environment
 1. If this is your first time using your Mac to develop, you should build a sample app from [About Me &#x2014; Sample Apps Tutorials | Apple Developer Documentation](https://developer.apple.com/tutorials/sample-apps/aboutme) and run it on your phone before you attempt to build the App here.
 This will help ensure that your developer environment has been setup properly.